 Omega Healthcare Investors, Inc. ("Omega") was formed as a real estate investment trust ("REIT") and incorporated in the State of Maryland on March 31, 1992.
-All of Omega's assets are owned directly or indirectly, and all of Omega's operations are conducted directly or indirectly, through its subsidiary, OHI Healthcare Properties Limited Partnership ("Omega OP").
+Omega is structured as an umbrella partnership REIT ("UPREIT") under which all of Omega's assets are owned directly or indirectly by, and all of Omega's operations are conducted directly or indirectly through, its operating partnership subsidiary, OHI Healthcare Properties Limited Partnership ("Omega OP").
 Omega OP was formed as a limited partnership and organized in the State of Delaware on October 24, 2014.
-No substantive assets were owned or activity occurred in Omega OP until the merger with Aviv REIT, Inc. on April 1, 2015.
 Unless stated otherwise or the context otherwise requires, the terms the "Company," "we," "our" and "us" means Omega and Omega OP, collectively.

 The Company has one reportable segment consisting of investments in healthcare-related real estate properties located in the United States ("U.S.") and the United Kingdom ("U.K.").
-Our core business is to provide financing and capital to the long-term healthcare industry with a particular focus on skilled nursing facilities ("SNFs"), and, to a lesser extent, assisted living facilities ("ALFs"), independent living facilities and rehabilitation and acute care facilities.
+Our core business is to provide financing and capital to the long-term healthcare industry with a particular focus on skilled nursing facilities ("SNFs"), and, to a lesser extent, assisted living facilities ("ALFs"), independent living facilities ("ILFs") and rehabilitation and acute care facilities.
 Our core portfolio consists of long-term leases and mortgage agreements.
-All of our leases are "triple-net" leases, which require the tenants to pay all property-related expenses.
+All of our leases are "triple-net" leases, which require the operators (we use the term "operator" to refer to our tenants and mortgagors and their affiliates who manage and/or operate our properties) to pay all property-related expenses.
 Our mortgage revenue derives from fixed rate mortgage loans, which are secured by first mortgage liens on the underlying real estate and personal property of the mortgagor.
+Our other investment income derives from fixed and variable rate loans, which are either unsecured or secured by the collateral of the borrower.